Physics 1

 ALL STUDENTS MUST READ THROUGH THE FOLLOWING OVERVIEW PRIOR TO PERFORMING ANY TYPE OF ACTIVITY IN THIS COURSE

-There are five parts to this overview:
+There are six parts to this overview:

 1. A list of equipment needed to perform the hands-on lab activities for this course is shown below.
 Read through this list carefully to make sure that you have all the equipment prior to getting to the lab activity.
 Although almost all of the equipment can be found in a typical home, some of the items may need be purchased at a neighborhood store or at our companion website, myscience-prep.com.
 If you want to order this equipment online, please give yourself time for shipping.